sunrise-choir/spec/spec.md

 ### Data Formats

-TODO General introduction to free form messages.
-Differences between abstract data model, signing encodings, transport encodings and database encodings (but stress that db encodings can be freely chosen and are not part of the protocol - in-memory implementations (including pure client-side implementations) don't even need them).
+This section specifies the various data formats used for ssb messages.
+It is important to clearly distinguish between the abstract data model of a format, and various encodings.
+For example, the strings `1`, `1.0` and `0.1e1` are all different json encodings of the same abstract value.
+And there can even be different encoding formats for the same abstract value, e.g. the number `0xf93c00` also encodes the floating point number 1.0, but in [cbor](https://tools.ietf.org/html/rfc7049).

+Ssb messages all use the same abstract data model, but there are different situations where they use different encodings.
+An encoding used for signing the data has different requirements than an encoding used for transmitting the data, which again has different requirements than an encoding used for persisten storage.

+Encodings for persistent storage are not specified in this document, but is crucial for all ssb implementations to compute the exact same signatures, and to send data in a format that can be understood by other implementations.
+We call these encodings *signing encoding* and *transport encoding* respectively.

+The ssb protocol was initially implemented in javascript, and it relied heavily on implicit behavior of the [node js](https://nodejs.org/en/) runtime.
+It has since switched to a more carefully designed message format, but the old fomat still needs to be supported to keep backwards-compatibility.

+#### HSDT Messages
-TODO maximum message sizes
+TODO

-### Legacy Messages
+#### Legacy Messages

-This section describes the message format that was originally used for ssb.
+This section describes the message format that was originally used by ssb.
 The protocol has since moved on, everything here should be considered deprecated.
 But for backwards compatibility, ssb servers still need to understand, verify and relay old messages.

-Legacy messages have been deprecated, because their design emerged organically through reliance on the default behavior of certain features of [node js](https://nodejs.org/en/).
+Legacy messages have been deprecated because their design emerged organically through reliance on the default behavior of certain features of [node js](https://nodejs.org/en/).
 People (including the authors of this specification) have called the legacy message format "bizarre" and worse, and that is entirely justified.
 But when during reading you inevitably thing "How could anybody end up with this, I could have done a much better job.", then remember: Maybe you could have, but you didn't.

-#### Abstract Data Model
+##### Abstract Data Model

 The legacy data model describes all of the free-form data that can be carried in a legacy message.
 It is close to the [json](http://json.org/) data model, but with a few differences.
 The definition came about as the set of javascript values created by `JSON.parse(json)` for which [`json === JSON.stringify(JSON.parse(json))`](%EyGGCcjAbaShKFCMxXKYiZjQe17SR298D0SLTuKmZpo=.sha256) (javascript code).